No Time to Observe: Adaptive Influence Maximization with Partial Feedback: Conclusion

 \section{Conclusion}

 To the best of our knowledge, we are the first to systematically study the problem of influence maximization problem with partial feedback.
-Under independent cascade model, which is one of the most commonly used models in literature, we present a novel greedy algorithm with bounded approximation ratio.
+Under independent cascade model, which is one of the most commonly used models in literature, we present two greedy algorithms with bounded approximation ratios.